-The second donation is a result of the current government becoming more focused on 'free education'.
+The second donation reflects more of a focus on 'free education'.
 We are now not able to 'charge' for many things that we have in the past.
 Things like school camps, swimming, one off trips and events etc. We can ask for a donation to help us do these things but we can't charge specifically for them.
 Practically, all activities that make the learning deep, wide and engaging cost money to run - everyone knows this.
 The school is only able to offer certain activities to make the curriculum come alive with the financial help and support from parents in our school community.
 The money we receive from the Government only covers basic curriculum.
 Donations from our parent community make these activities possible.
 No child will be excluded from an activity if their parent does not contribute via a donation.
 However, if enough families do not help by donating towards activities we will have to stop these activities as the cost will make it impossible to run.
 This is the blunt reality.
 You are able to claim a tax rebate on this donation at the end of the tax year